danirod/dotfiles/README.md

 moment there is a Brewfile for macOS.
 Something similar for pacman (Arch) or dpkg (Debian) is pending to be done.

-* macOS: install Homebrew, install Homebrew Cask, then run `brew bundle --file=~/.dotfiles/Brewfile`.
+* macOS: install Homebrew, install Homebrew Cask, stow the `mac` directory to place the Brewfile in ~/.Brewfile.
+Then run `brew bundle --global`.
 This will add taps and formulaes declared in the Brewfile.
-Homebrew unfortunately doesn't track well enough dependencies.
-This Brewfile can also be used to purge your Homebrew installation by running `brew bundle cleanup --file=~/.dotfiles/Brewfile`.
-  This will remove packages not declared in the Brewfile and purge unused orphan dependencies.

 ## Changelog